-They heard the howling of stray dogs somewhere as the sun fell and it rapidly became dark.
+As the sun fell, they heard the howling of stray dogs somewhere and it rapidly went dark.

 "All right.
-He may have gone to Robert's shop."
+He might've gone to Robert's shop."

-Robert's shop is said to be the only pub in the village.
-Bale occasionally goes to the shop and it seems his greatest pleasure is drinking beer.
+Robert's shop was said to be the only pub in the village.
+Bale occasionally went to the shop and it seems his greatest pleasure is drinking beer.

 Norse carried the two's baggage and pushed them into the shadow of the entrance invisible from the outside, and the three left for Robert's shop.

 Robert's shop was at the corner of a crossroad with a dried up fountain at the center, once considered the village's main street.

 The area became engrossed in darkness all too soon.